 Many power towers come with raised bars at the bottom.
 These handles can come in handy when you’re learning how to do push-ups.

-This is another easy power tower exercise that you can do it all by yourself.
-This form of exercise works the triceps in the back of your upper arm and your chest.
+This exercise works the triceps in the back of your upper arm and your chest.

 This is a brilliant core exercise that allows you to work your abs.
 Start this exercise by resting your forearms on parallel bars and your body on the back.

 Maintain your body straight with arms bend at 90 degrees.
 Supporting the pull bars, bend your legs to a 90-degree angle.
 At this point, you will be in a sitting position.
 Pause for a few seconds and then return to the original position.

 While performing this exercise, do not swing.
 Be firm while raising your legs and maintain an upright position all the while.